 Ability and willingness to travel is required.
 Most travel will be within Maryland

-A strong understanding of Baltimore City and State small business resources a plus but not required
+A strong understanding of Batlimore City and MD state small business resources is a pllus, but not required

 Bachelor’s degree required

-A minimum of three years’ work experience related to community building, stewardship, and relationship management
+A minimum of three years work experience related to community building, event planning, relationship management or similar work required

 JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.